gz/fly-oidc-discharge/README.md

      SHARED_SECRET_STAGING="$(cat STAGING.secret)"
    ```

-2. Mint one caveated token per environment.
-Use the same location string everywhere, no trailing
+2. Mint one caveated token (e.g., one per environment).
-   slash, and the secret belonging to that environment.
+   Use the same location string everywhere, no trailing slash, and the secret belonging to that environment.

    ```bash
    fly tokens create deploy --app my-app-prod --expiry 9999h > prod.tok